Menu Home

 Ride the rainbow

 The SEA Underground consists of three lines and each is assigned a different color — the Blue Line (South Train Loop), the Yellow Line (Shuttle train between A and D stations), and the Green Line (North Train Loop).
-The lines are easy to identify by the corresponding color on the walls next to and behind the station doors (And don’t worry!
-SEA is working on adding more signage soon!)
-In the meantime, here’s a quick cheat sheet:
+The lines are easy to identify by the corresponding color on the walls next to and behind the station doors and on the digital signage.
+Here's a quick cheat sheet:

-Yellow Line (Shuttle train between A and D stations)
+YELLOW LINE (Shuttle train between A and D Train Stations only)

-Yellow Line stationThis line connects to Concourse S and N Train Loops to help you travel quickly to all the other gates!
-It only has two stops to and from the A and D stations so make sure you get off after one stop.
+The Yellow Line transfers to the other train lines and helps you to get to the other side quickly!
+It only has two stops to and from the A and D Train Stations so make sure you get off after one stop.
 Otherwise, you’ll be back where you started.
+The next train you’re looking for is likely across from this one after you’ve Ridden the Yellow Line!

 Station and Train Line Amenities